 Next Generation Learning Environment.
 Learning environment research will focus on the access to individualized and relevant learning material that is provided where it is needed and delivered on a learning platform that best suits the learner’s needs.
 This will require greater communication between and among systems and content types.
 It is also critical that the learner is “tracked,” i.e., the learner is assessed and the scores (if applicable) are provided and accessed via the learning environment.
 The environment must incorporate social media (peer-to-peer communications), non-linear learning experiences, and include the integration of emerging technologies.

-Prior to coming to the ADL Co-Labs, Dr. Murray worked in the Army acquisition field in various positions.
-She managed Army acquisition programs that provided training capabilities to soldiers, such as Assistant Product Manager for Digitized Training at PEO Simulation, Training and Instrumentation where she integrated game technology into Army command and control systems.
-She utilized her knowledge of acquisition and instructional technology to provide customers with successful solutions for Warfighter performance improvement.
-Before working with the Army, she worked for 15 years in positions with the Navy, which included nine years as a Naval Officer in assignments to various training commands.
-She also spent two years in industry as a Senior Vice President.
+Prior to joining DASD(R), Dr. Murray worked with the Army, Navy and industry in various leadership positions.
+She managed Army acquisition programs that provided training capabilities to soldiers.
+As the Assistant Product Manager for Digitized Training at the Program Executive Office (PEO) Simulation, Training and Instrumentation, she led the integration of game technology into Army command and control systems and managed the Fixed Tactical Internet Program that provided wireless capability in the battlefield for exercise support.
+Dr. Murray also served as the Product Manager for the development of the Digital Training Facility at Ft.
+Hood, TX, a first of its kind for digitized training in the Army.
+Utilizing her knowledge of acquisition and instructional technology, she developed curriculum for the Mid-course Defense training and simulation exercise program.
+Prior to moving to the Army, she worked for 15 years in positions of increasing responsibility with the U. S. Navy, including nine years as a Naval Officer in assignments to various training commands.
+She was the Deputy Director of the $14M Morale, Welfare and Recreation Program at the Naval Training Center.
+She also spent two years in industry as a Senior Vice President and Army Program Manager.

 Dr. Murray holds a doctorate degree in Instructional Technology and Distance Education.